valevo/SABIO/conconcor.md

 ## Choice of Annotation Platform

+The choice of annotation tool will certainly influence the annotation scheme (at least in terms of input/output formats).

  - BRAT? needs to be self-hosted, someone at UvA set that up which actually a fork from someone at KNAW

 ## Pilot Experiments: Evaluating Algorithms & Bootstrapping Models

+The point of the pilot experiments is to exemplify uses and the importance of data sets such as ConConCor.
+They also serve to investigate the usefulness of ConConCor, i.e. whether or not they can be meaningfully applied to bias detection and Culturally Aware AI.
+They're pilot experiments in the sense that they will check for basic properties and types of algorithms.

+A major use, based on the representativeness of ConConCor, is the evaluation of the mehtods ad algorithms developed in the context of SABIO and Culturally Aware AI: Whether these methods can reproduce the terms annotated

+CAUTION: ConConCor is about contentiousness which is partly a subset of bias and partly a different concept, namely when bias stops being bias and turns into violence (consider offensive terms).
+In other words, the concept of contentiousness can be seen as capturing certain aspects of bias but also extending beyond it.

 #### Ideas

  1. Bootstrap CTR (contentious term recognition) model:
      - binary decision function
      - may be a transformer head (e.g. a binary output head on BERTje)
        -> consider one annotated span (i.e. a binary vector of size sentence length) as an example, enrich with negative sampling
      - use CTR model as point of comparison for a evaluation of deterministic/parameter-free/non/black-box algorithm
        (to answer the question _how good can any model be on this task?_)

  2. Evaluate Algorithms
    - point is: algorithms that deal with bias should mainly be unsupervised learners or perform no 'learning' in the ML sense at all (mainly for transparency and lack of training data)

+ 3. there should be something

 #### Potential Difficulties